“One of the best days of our honeymoon.”

 |New Column||New Column|

 Come and experience an outdoor adventure unlike any other.
-Surrounded by the immense greenery of the forest and its fresh air, Emotions Native Park is an exciting place to get you, your friends, and your family into the outdoors.
+Surrounded by the immense greenery of the forest and its fresh air, Native Park Playa del Carmen is an exciting place to get you, your friends, and your family into the outdoors.
 With a variety of different activities, your day will be filled with fun and adventure.
-Whether you prefer learning about the rich culture of the Maya or zip-lining through the forest, Emotions Native Park has many activities for you during the day and night.
+Whether you prefer learning about the rich culture of the Maya or zip-lining through the forest, Native Park Playa del Carmen has many activities for you during the day and night.
 Explore by way of ATV, hiking, and swimming through an underwater cave or cenote.

 The Park offers many different activities.
 One of our most exciting adventures allows you to drive an ATV vehicle through jungle trails.
 The vehicles can be ridden by single persons or feel free to double up.
-Single riders must be 16 years of age.
+Single riders must be 18 years of age.
 From 6-years-old anyone may participate as long as he or she is accompanied by an adult on the ATV.
 Can-Am Outlander 450 ATV’s will bring you along the jungle trails and across suspension bridges to visit Maya vestiges of the first Maya inhabitants of Playa del Carmen.
-Along your drive, you’ll see the “house of dreams” to help you understand more about the natives, their homes and how life happened around here in at that time.

 Have you ever imagined getting a birds-eye view of the jungle and its surroundings?
 Well, look no further.
 High above the jungle floor, our ziplines allow you to see the jungle by gliding through the trees.
 You’ll be able to experience the wildlife and vegetation from an incredible view.
 There are three different zip lines: 350 meters long, 250 meters, and 150 meters.
 Each will take you through the jungle (between 9-17 meters above ground) to get a good look at the Park’s natural surroundings.